-AP (Advanced Placement): The BCC Department of Modern Languages will grant college credit to students who score a five in a foreign language or a four or higher in literature on the College Board Advanced Placement Exam.
+AP (Advanced Placement): The BCC Department of Modern Languages will grant college credit to students who score a three or higher in foreign language or literature on the College Board Advanced Placement Exam.
 These students are also exempt from any foreign language requirement at Bronx Community College.